ameypova007/touchnote/README.md

  "expiry":"1032323230"
  }
 }

-2.	"/debits" :
+12.	"/debits" :
-2. This API is for debiting the amount from your account
+13. This API is for debiting the amount from your account
-2. Sample request i :
+14. Sample request for Debit :{
-{
  "name":"debit",
  "payload":{
  "uuid":800156531,
  "amount":10
  }
 }
-2."/getAll" : This is a Get request which feteches all the transaction of all users

-2	"getAll/:uuid" : This is a get request of particular user using UUID.
+15."/getAll" : This is a Get request which feteches all the transaction of all users 16	"getAll/:uuid" : This is a get request of particular user using UUID.